0xnullb0dy/Docs/homelab/Homelab-SOC-Build-Plan.md

 > descriptions, and SPL is a directly testable interview skill in a way Wazuh's query
 > language generally isn't.
 The Wazuh VM itself wasn't scrapped — it was repurposed
 > into the new Splunk VM (same IP, same host, new OS role).
 >
+> **Second pivot note (July 2026) — EDR layer:** OpenEDR (both the jymcheong fork and
+> ComodoSecurity's original project) was dropped from the EDR role — see Phase 3 for
+> the full story.
+Wazuh is back in the stack, but narrowly and deliberately: manager +
+> agent only, no indexer, no dashboard.
+It functions purely as an EDR engine (file
+> integrity monitoring, rootkit detection, active response) whose alerts forward into
+> Splunk the same way Sysmon and Auditd do.
+This does not reopen the SIEM decision
+> above — Splunk remains the only dashboard/query surface in the whole stack.
+>
 > **Cross-reference:** This document is a direct continuation of
 > `Homelab-Network-Documentation.md` (VLANs, hostnames, firewall rules) and